 The decision to discontinue the teams overseeing external managers in equities and alternatives is "primarily client-driven," says Thor Schultz Christensen, Deputy Chief Investment Officer at Velliv.
-"We offer three pension products: a classic actively managed product, a sustainable product,

-Thor Schultz Christensen, Deputy Chief Investment Officer at Velliv

-"Lower costs are simply a 'bird in the hand than ten birds on the roof' - a guaranteed saving." and a balanced product built entirely on index-based building blocks," he explains.
+"We offer three pension products: a classic actively managed product, a sustainable product, and a balanced product built entirely on index-based building blocks," he explains.
 "The index-based option is more cost-effective, and demand for this type of solution has been steadily increasing - today, around 60 to 65 percent of all new pension contributions are directed to the indexed product."